HarshaSiddagangaiah/CS-211-Lab-Documents/Lab08-Regular_Expressions/doc/HOWTO.md

 The requirements for acceptable email addresses are as follows:

 - Cannot start with a digit.
-- Should only contain one @ symbol delimiting the username from the domain.
+- Should only contain one `@` symbol delimiting the username from the domain.
-- Only accepted domains should end with '.edu' or '.com'.
+- Only accepted domains should end with `.edu` or `.com`.

 Examples of incorrect email addresses: